kercheval/GradleCMPlugin/README.md

 ###Lifecycle Considerations

 This plugin hooks task graph completion (which occurs right after the configuration phase of a gradle run).
-At that time, default values are assigned if not already set.
-Like the buildinfo plugin, be sure that user variables used in the configuration block are created and modified in the write order and note that the version variable will not be referencable as described in the variable section via the project until after this task has run.
+Note that the version variable will not be referencable as described in the variable section via the project until after this task has run.

 ##Project Specifics